ajoslin103/indoorjs/README.md

 ### The Schematic

 `Schematic` is the main entry point recommended for applications.
-It wraps a `Map` instance, exposes the underlying Fabric.js canvas via `schematic.fabric`, and forwards convenient methods and events for zooming, panning, and grid control.
+It wraps a `Map` instance, exposes the underlying Fabric.js canvas via `schematic.fabricCanvas`, and forwards convenient methods and events for zooming, panning, and grid control.

 It creates and owns the [Fabric.js](https://fabricjs.com/) canvas through the `Map`, provides event helpers (e.g. `on`, `off`, `once`, `emit`), and high-level controls like `setZoom()`, `setZoomLimits(min,max)`, `resetView()`, `setOriginPin(pin, margin)`, and `showGrid(true/false)`.